adammurdoch/model-experiments/multiple-targets.md

 **Java library with one target**

-This is the most common scenario by far, and where developers will start.
+This is the most common scenario by far, and where many developers will start.

 ```kotlin
 javaLibrary {

     // Declare the target Java versions
     javaVersions = listOf(17)

     targets {
         // Should common { } be allowed in this case?